umbraco/UmbracoDocs/Getting-Started/Code/Source-Control/index.md

 ## Git

-If you are working with GIT, you can add a gitignore file to specify intentionally untracked files that Git should ignore.
+If you are working with Git, you can add a gitignore file to specify intentionally untracked files that Git should ignore.

 ### Example gitignore